| Written by Mark Buzinkay

 emergency-response-training-3

-SAFETY RULES MAKES SENSE - ALWAYS?
+SAFETY RULES MAKE SENSE - ALWAYS?

-The success of safety rules depend entirely on whether and how members apply lessons and skills in the moment of danger (5).
+The success of safety rules depends entirely on whether and how members apply lessons and skills in the moment of danger (5).
 This in-the-moment mindfulness about hazards and situations is the intended objective of any emergency response training based on safety rules.

 emergency-response-training-2